Love letter to a small Japanese grocery store

 My friend E wrote me this message last week, and with her permission, I’m going to reply here in a later post.
 But I wanted to post the questions first, in case you all wanted to play along.

 How do you eat?
 More specifically, do you plan menus?
 Do you cook most of your meals or eat out?
-Do you eat according to what you want at any given moment or use some other system to guide you (dieting, health concerns, the fact that the people you eat with love fried chicken, whatever)?
+Do you eat according to what you want at any given buy ventolin online moment or use some other system to guide you (dieting, health concerns, the fact that the people you eat with love fried chicken, whatever)?
 If you primarily cook at home, how do you plan those meals?
 How far in advance do you plan/shop/prep?
 In other words, how do you establish a form for this part of your life?

 Playing the soup card: sinigang